 Temporary Services Insurance Ltd. is a member-owned homogeneous group captive domiciled in the Cayman Islands.
-Each Shareholder has equal ownership and invests a one-time cash contribution.
+Each Shareholder has equal ownership and makes a one-time cash contribution.
 Each Shareholder appoints one director with a single and equal vote on Temporary Services Insurance Ltd.'s Board of Directors regardless of premium size.

 Each Temporary Services Insurance Ltd. member's premium is developed through the use of an actuarially determined loss forecast.
-The actuary will use five years of the member's own loss history for Workers' Compensation Insurance.
+The actuary uses each member's own loss history to determine appropriate funding for expected losses.
+Net premium is allocated to each member until losses are paid.
 The loss funding, derived from the actuarial forecast, is broken-out into two categories by the actuary known as the "A & B" Funds.
 The "A" Fund pays for the first $125,000 of any loss and the "B" Fund contributes to the remainder of the company's loss layer up to $400,000 total per occurrence.

 When an underwriting year is closed, the "tail" liability is generally sold and the remaining account balances for such year, including remaining net investment income, are disbursed in correlation to the final performance of each member.

 Purchasing both specific and aggregate excess insurance helps protect Temporary Services Insurance Ltd. and its members.
-Specific excess reinsurance protects the captive against a single catastrophic loss.
-The aggregate excess protects the captive against a high number of frequency losses that fall within Temporary Services Insurance Ltd.'s retained limit.
-Combined, these coverages provide Temporary Services Insurance Ltd. members with the comfort of a loss "cap" at a predetermined level for each policy year.
-Generally, the "maximum" premium in Temporary Services Insurance Ltd. is determined annually by its Board.
+Specific excess reinsurance protects a captive against a single catastrophic loss.
+The aggregate excess protects a captive against a high number of frequency losses that fall within the captive’s retained limit.
+Combining these coverages provides captive members an expected maximum at a predetermined level for each policy year.
+The amount of excess aggregate insurance purchased by Temporary Services Insurance Ltd. is determined annually by its Board.